codehub-kirans/team-health-check/README.md

 <span style="color: #ffcc00;">**AMBER**</span>: There are some problems that need to be solved.
 However, it is not a disaster.
 <span style="color: red;">**RED**</span>: There is a lot going wrong.
 Improvements are urgently needed.

 The main purpose of this model is to help teams build up self-awareness about what's working and what's not, and to identify improvement opportunities.
 It also provides leaders with a way to support, not judge, teams.
-TThe app gathers feedback from everyone in real time and calculates the results.
+The app gathers feedback from everyone in real time and calculates the results.
 The results are displayed in a multi-team-level visualization, so that patterns and trends can be observed and addressed.
 The app can also keep a track of the squads progress over time without the need for manual collation.

 <p align="center">
   <img alt="Team Dashboard" src="https://github.com/codehub-kirans/team-health-check/blob/main/static/dashboard-example.png?raw=true">